SS3D: End2End Self-Supervised 3D from Web Videos: Method

+\paragraph{\textbf{Domain-Specific Experts.}} We automatically partition the corpus $\mathcal{C}$ into $K$ more homogeneous subsets $\{\mathcal{C}_k\}_{k=1}^K$, using a simple K-Means clustering on CLIP features (more details in Sec.~\ref{sec:method:youtube} and Appendix~\ref{sec:supp:ytb_preprocessing}).
 For each subset $\mathcal{C}_k$, we train an expert model $\mathcal{E}_k$ using the same self-supervised objective.
 Since each subset is more consistent, training is more stable and each expert can specialize to its domain.

 \paragraph{\textbf{Distillation into a Single Student.}} We then train a single student model on the full corpus.
-For each training clip, we: (1) identify its sub-domain $k$, (2) obtain the expert predictions $(D^*, T^*, K^*)$, (3) use them as soft targets.\\ The student is trained with the photometric loss plus a distillation loss:
+For each training clip, we: (1) identify its sub-domain $k$, (2) obtain the expert predictions $(D^*, T^*, K^*)$, (3) use them as soft targets.
+The student is trained with the photometric loss plus a distillation loss: $\mathcal{L} = \Psi + \lambda_{\text{distill}} \mathcal{L}_{\text{distill}}$.
 The distillation loss encourages the student to match the expert predictions up to scale ambiguity:

-Here $\rho(\cdot,\cdot)$ is a scale-and-shift invariant matching function similar to \cite{ranftl2020towards}.\\ At inference time, we discard the experts and use only the distilled student model.
+where $\kappa(\cdot,\cdot)$ is a scale-and-shift invariant matching function similar to \cite{ranftl2020towards}.
+At inference time, we discard experts and use only the distilled student model.